Configure agr.toml — Tools, Sources, and Syncing¶

 Tldr

-agr.toml is your skill manifest.
+agr.toml is your resource manifest.
 Key settings: tools (which AI tools

-to sync to), sources (where to fetch skills from), sync_instructions
+to sync skills to), sources (where to fetch remote resources from),

 Prerequisites: agr installed and an